Welcome former students and alumni! The following Registrar services are available:

 Other information on the transcript includes: *

-There is no fee for this service.
+There is no fee for this service if the Registrar's Office provides the copy.
 Transcripts cannot be produced for anyone whose record has been put on hold for an outstanding University obligation.

 * For students attending since 1990.

-Please allow five business days to process the request, with extra time during the beginning and end of the semester.
+Please allow five business days for the Registrar's Office to process the request, with extra time during the beginning and end of the semester.